jsbase/quiz_pokemon_it/README.md

 The game can be run via CLI or through a web interface depending on the implementation.

+## 🚀 Setup

+Run `./setup.sh` to install dependencies and build the project.

 ---

 ## 📄 License